-THE IQ WEALTH BLACK DIAMOND DIVIDEND™ PORTFOLIO
+THE IQ WEALTH BLACK DIAMOND DIVIDEND™ STRATEGY

-The IQ Wealth Black Diamond Dividend™ Portfolio is suitable for those investors who:
+The IQ Wealth BLACK DIAMOND Dividend™ Portfolio is suitable for those investors who:

 - Require a systematic, rules-based approach to investing for long term growth and total return.